consoledotdev/home/content/advertise/_index.md

         LaTour.
 The campaign delivered a strong ROI, out performing many other industry alternatives.
     quote:
-      "“Console.dev enabled us to quickly reach a large, highly targeted audience, many of whom decided to sign up for our platform and who are in the process of converting to paid users.
-We've advertised in a couple of of other trade/industry publications before, but console.dev was the most effective in terms of ROI.” <span>Tyson Kunovsky, CEO, AutoCloud</span>"
+      “<a onclick="blur();" href="/" class="link">Console.dev</a> enabled us to quickly reach a large, highly targeted audience, many of whom decided to sign up for our platform and who are in the process of converting to paid users.
+We've advertised in a couple of of other trade/industry publications before, but console.dev was the most effective in terms of ROI.” <span>Tyson Kunovsky, CEO, AutoCloud</span>
     howItWorked:
       - icon: console-interview
         name: Interview